talbenari1/plant-identifier/README.md

 1. In the `package.json`, update the source of the `cognitive-services` package (and rename accordingly if needed).
 1. Update `server/api.ts` to use the new SDK.
 1. Update the types in `client/api.ts` to refer to the new types.
+1. Fix `initializer.ts` if desired.

+## The Initializer
+If you want to create your own plant classifier, check out `identifier.ts` for an example of how you might get started.

 ## Features